eriktorsner/wp-bootstrap/README.md

 ## Snapshots

 The wp-snapshot command saves a snapshot of (almost) all settings in the WordPress options table.
 The file is saved in bootstrap/config/snapshots.
-The idea is that a snapshot can be later be compared with either the current state o
+The idea is that a snapshot can be later be compared, with the current values in the options table or between two snapshots.
+This can be used as a tool to quickly identify which options that are modified and need to go into the WP-CFM configuration.

+Besides an actual snapshot of the options table, a snapshot also contains an optional comment, creation date, environment as stated in localsettings and the host name of the computer that the snapshot was created on.

+### Subcommands
+**snapshot**
+Create a snapshot with the current unix timestamp as name
+    $ composer wp-snapshots snapshot

+Create a snapshot named foobar

+    $ composer wp-snapshots snapshot foobar

+Create a snapshot named foobar2 with a comment

+    $ composer wp-snapshots snapshot foobar2 "after installing plugin fuubar"

+**diff**
+Show the diff between an existing snapshot and the current state of WordPress

+    $ composer wp-snapshots diff foobar

+Show the diff between two existing snapshots

+    $ composer wp-snapshots diff foobar foobar2

+**list**
+List all current snapshots

+    $ composer wp-snapshots list

+**show**
+Show all options in the snapshot foobar:

+    $ composer wp-snapshots show foobar

+When showing all options in a snapshot, structs and arrays are converted to a string using print_r.
+All values are truncated at 40 character.
+So the content of long strings and complex structs/arrays will typically be truncated.
+To show an the option widget_archives individual option in it's entirety:

+    $ composer wp-snapshots show foobar widget_archives

 ## Testing